ABOUT TROOP 73

 Enthusiasm for high adventure activities

-Willingness to do his share (cooking and cleaning up after meals on an outing, shopping for food prior to the outing, etc.)
+Willingness to do their share (cooking and cleaning up after meals on an outing, shopping for food prior to the outing, etc.)

 Sense of responsibility for troop gear and personal gear